VinothCruze/VinothCruze/README.md

 - 👋 Hi, I’m @Vinoth_Kannan
-- 👀 I’m interested in Data Analysis and Deep Learning
+- 👀 I’m interested in Data Analysis and Data Engineering
 - 🌱 I’m currently learning Masters in Information technology
-- 💞️ I’m looking to collaborate on Kaggle projects and Deep learning Projects
+- 💞️ I’m looking to collaborate on Kaggle projects and AI/ML Projects
 - 📫 How to reach me vinothcruze1@gmail.com

 <!---